 Andreas Pirot: Arlecchino's entry into Venice.
 Tapestry from Würzburg, around 1745.

-Other European princes followed France's example and founded their own state-owned manufactories or supported private entrepreneurs in their establishments.
-Porcelain manufactories in particular spread throughout Europe in the 18th century.
+Other European princes followed France's example and founded their own state-run factories or supported private entrepreneurs in setting them up.
+In the 18th century, porcelain manufacturers in particular spread throughout Europe.
 August the Strong founded the Royal Polish and Electoral Saxon Porcelain Manufactory in Meissen by decree in 1710, the first porcelain manufactory on the European continent.
-Tsarina Elisabeth did the same in 1744 with the Neva Porzilin Manufactory in St. Petersburg.
+Tsarina Elisabeth followed suit in 1744 with the Neva porcelain factory in St. Petersburg.
 Elector Maximilian III.
-Joseph allowed an entrepreneur to set up his Nymphenburg porcelain factory in 1747 in a building on the edge of the palace gardens.
-Smaller German principalities were also interested in having their own porcelain manufactory: in 1758, by decree from Duke Carl Eugen of Württemberg, the "Ducal-Acht Porcelaine-Fabrique" was established.
-As early as 1747, Duke Karl I of Brunswick-Wolfenbüttel instructed Johann Georg von Langen to found the Fürstenberg porcelain manufactory.
-But other goods were also increasingly manufactured in factories with the support of the rulers.
-Under the protection of Duke Charles I, Georg Heinrich Stobwasser also settled in Braunschweig in 1763 with a "varnish factory" in which household items were manufactured using the lacquer painting technique originating in China.
-Frederick the Great was very impressed and tried to poach the company to Berlin in the early 1770s.
-Relatively late, in 1779, the Danish King Christian VII became interested in the porcelain manufactory of the pharmacist Frantz Heinrich Müller and made it the Royal Porcelains Factory.
+Joseph allowed an entrepreneur to set up his Nymphenburg porcelain factory in 1747 in a building on the edge of the palace park.
+Smaller German principalities were also interested in having their own porcelain factory: in 1758, the “Ducal-Eight Porcelaine Factory” was founded on the decree of Duke Carl Eugen of Württemberg.
+Duke Charles I of Braunschweig-Wolfenbüttel instructed Johann Georg von Langen to found the Fürstenberg porcelain factory as early as 1747.
+But other goods were also increasingly produced in manufactories with the support of the rulers.
+Under the protection of Duke Charles I, Georg Heinrich Stobwasser also settled in Braunschweig in 1763 with a “lacquer goods factory” in which household items were manufactured using the lacquer painting technique that came from China.
+Frederick the Great was very impressed and tried to lure the company away to Berlin in the early 1770s.
+Relatively late, in 1779, the Danish King Christian VII became interested in the porcelain factory of the pharmacist Frantz Heinrich Müller and turned it into the Kongelige Porcelain Factory.

-In addition to the increasing spread of porcelain, numerous faience manufactories also emerged, such as the one that Count Johann Rudolf von Wrisberg had built at his Wrisbergholzen Castle in 1736, or that founded by Emperor Franz I in Holíčs in 1743.[7]
-Numerous other foundings testify to the spread of manufacturing in Europe: in 1749, Count Heinrich von Brühl acquired a plantation in Hosterwitz near Dresden, on which he first ran a snuff and smoking tobacco factory, and later a silk factory with silkworm breeding.
-In 1754, Empress Maria Theresa nationalized these Linz woolen factory founded in 1672 as “K.K.
-Aerarial wool, cloth and carpet factory in Linz".
-In 1785, Emperor Joseph II gave Jacques Louis Macaire de L'Or the Dominican Island near Constance for a small lease, where the entrepreneur set up an indienne manufactory.
+In addition to the increasing spread of porcelain, numerous faience factories also emerged, such as the one that Count Johann Rudolf von Wrisberg had built at his Wrisbergholzen Castle in 1736, or the one founded by Emperor Franz I in Holíčs in 1743.[7]
+Numerous other foundations testify to the expanding manufacturing industry in Europe: In 1749, Count Heinrich von Brühl acquired a plantation property in Hosterwitz near Dresden, on which he initially ran a snuff and smoking tobacco factory, and later a silk factory with silkworm breeding.
+In 1754, Empress Maria Theresa nationalized the Linz wool fabric factory, which had been founded in 1672, as the “KK Aerarial wool fabric, cloth and carpet factory in Linz”.
+In 1785, Emperor Joseph II gave Jacques Louis Macaire de L'Or the Dominican Island near Constance for a small rent, where the entrepreneur set up an Indian factory.

-Some European rulers tried to set up a tapestry factory in their dominions, following the example of the French tapestry factory.
-In 1684, the Danish King Christian V summoned Berent van der Eichen von Brabant to Denmark to set up a tapestry factory in Copenhagen (closing as early as 1692).
+Some European rulers tried to establish a tapestry factory in their territory based on the model of the French tapestry factory.
+In 1684, the Danish King Christian V called Berent van der Eichen from Brabant to Denmark to set up a tapestry factory in Copenhagen (closure in 1692).
 In 1716, Peter the Great founded a tapestry factory in Yekaterinenhof, a suburb of St. Petersburg.
-He hired weavers and dyers from Paris and Beauvais to do this.[8]
-In 1718, Elector Max Emanuel set up a state tapestry factory in Munich with Huguenot workers.
-Other Huguenot workers settled in Erlangen, Würzburg and Bayreuth.[9]
-To equip the Würzburg Residence, Prince-Bishop Friedrich Carl von Schönborn commissioned the German weaver Andreas Pirot to set up a tapestry factory, which produced around 25 tapestries and over 100 furniture covers for the Prince-Bishop from 1728 to 1749.[10][11]
+For this purpose he engaged weavers and dyers from Paris and Beauvais.[8]
+In 1718, Elector Max Emanuel set up a state tapestry factory in Munich with Huguenot weavers.
+Other Huguenot artisans settled in Erlangen, Würzburg and Bayreuth.[9]
+To furnish the Würzburg residence, Prince-Bishop Friedrich Carl von Schönborn commissioned the German weaver Andreas Pirot to set up a tapestry factory, which produced around 25 tapestries and over 100 furniture covers for the Prince-Bishop from 1728 to 1749.[10][11]

 Prussia

-Monbijou Palace in Berlin in 1740.
+Monbijou Palace in Berlin 1740.
 A tapestry factory was housed here until 1713.

-In Prussia, manufacturing experienced an early boost from the Huguenots who had fled.
-In the year of their arrival in 1686, Pierre I Merciers and Jean I Barrabands founded a tapestry manufactory in Monbijou Palace in Berlin with an electoral privilege (closed in 1713).
-In 1716, Friedrich Wilhelm I hoped to set up a mulberry plantation for silkworm breeding in Berlin with the help of French experts.
+In Prussia, manufacturing experienced an early boost thanks to the refugee Huguenots.
+In the year of their arrival, 1686, Pierre I Merciers and Jean I Barrabands founded a tapestry factory in Monbijou Palace in Berlin with electoral privilege (closure in 1713).
+In 1716, Friedrich Wilhelm I hoped to be able to set up a mulberry plantation for silkworm breeding in Berlin with the help of French experts.
 However, the company failed.
-Instead, he soon supported the silk production of the von der Leyen brothers in Krefeld, Prussia, with privileges (Prussian silk monopoly under Frederick II).
-With the Königliches Lagerhaus opened in 1713, a wool factory to supply the army, he at least made the wool industry in Berlin profitable again.
-His successor Friedrich II had a whole series of manufactories opened, such as the Royal Porcelain Manufactory in 1763.
-In 1769, a private flower factory was founded in Berlin, which produced silk flowers and artificial flowers as fashion accessories using Italian manufacturing processes.
+Instead, he soon supported the von der Leyen brothers' silk production in Krefeld, Prussia, with privileges (Prussian silk monopoly under Frederick II).
+With the Royal Warehouse, a wool factory that was opened in 1713 to supply the army, he at least made the wool industry in Berlin profitable again.
+His successor Friedrich II opened a whole series of manufactories, such as the Royal Porcelain Manufactory in 1763.
+Privately, a flower factory was founded in Berlin in 1769, which produced silk flowers and artificial flowers as fashion accessories using Italian manufacturing processes.

 Spain and Portugal